-Nothing, and Nothing.
+Nothing, No, and No.

 I have not found your local doctor’s chart notes and findings to helpful in my own evaluation of your floater condition.
 Typically, I don’t need to know your spectacle or contact lens prescription, your previous LASIK correction details, previous images of the back of the eye, etc. If you’ve had a particular complicated eye treatment or surgical history, of course I’ll be glad to look at whatever documentation you have, but usually it is not helpful in this regard.

 You do not need to be out of contact lenses prior to my evaluation, but it will be helpful if you bring your backup eye glasses, as I’d like you to be able to see me and the educational material after you take your contact lenses out.
 Bring sunglasses for afterwards.